 Other delegates said the adjustments were in part due to OPEC+’s assessment that Omicron would have a limited impact on demand, and that the inability of some producers to increase production due to factors limiting production capacity would keep the actual increase in supply low.

 Investors seem to agree that the Omicron effect is minor.
-Oil prices rose to $80 a barrel, almost back to the level they were on November 26, when news broke about the emergence of the new mutant, which led to a drop in prices on the same day by more than 10%.
+Oil prices rose to $80 a barrel, almost back to the level they were on November 26, when news broke regarding the emergence of the new mutant, which led to a drop in prices on the same day by more than 10%.

-On Tuesday, Russian Deputy Prime Minister Alexander Novak spoke, after the OPEC + decision was issued, and said by phone to Rossiya 24 TV channel, that the bloc believes that there is uncertainty at the present time regarding the spread of Omicron.
+On Tuesday, Russian Deputy Prime Minister Alexander Novak spoke, following the OPEC + decision was issued, and said by phone to Rossiya 24 TV channel, that the bloc believes that there is uncertainty at the present time regarding the spread of Omicron.

 He continued, “However, observations and analysis show that despite the high level of infection spread, hospital admission rates are low enough, and this does not have an impact on the decline in demand.”